hackclub/hackclub/workshops/python_stock_viewer/README.md

 ![Key](https://cloud-ks0dqz7ba.vercel.app/image.png)

-There should be a key (I've hidden mine for security purposes) but that's the key you'll need to use for authentication.
+There should be a key (I've hidden mine for security purposes - yours should be where the purple box is) but that's the key you'll need to use for authentication.

 Now let's set up the key in Python.
 The Finnhub API wants the key passed in through the headers, which are ways to send additional information.
 The Requests library allows you pass headers into the web request, which is how we'll authenticate.
 Let's define the headers.